osg-htc/all-hands/docs/2022/registration.md

 Registration for the in-person OSG All-Hands Meeting 2022 costs **$70**, which includes:

-* Attendance Monday through Wednesday, (Thursday and Friday are Virtual only)
+* Attendance Monday through Wednesday (Thursday and Friday are virtual only)
 * morning snacks, afteroon snacks, and beverages throughout

 Registration for the virtual OSG All-Hands Meeting 2022 has no charge.